unsaved/sqltool-mswin/README.md

 # Description
-node.js modules for executing SqlTool for any database, or for running HyperSQL database instances under node.js on MS Windows.
+Node.js modules for executing SqlTool to issue SQL to any JDBC database or for running HyperSQL database instances under node.js on MS Windows.